wildpow/Mars-Rover/README.md

 ## How to play

 1. First input sets up the area for the rovers with X, Y coordinates.
-The bottom left of the area is 0,0 and input can no be negitive.
+The bottom left of the area is 0,0 and input can no be negative.

 - Input example: `5 5`

 2. Second input sets the starting position of the first rover and the direction the rover is facing.
-Input can not be less the or greater then the setup area.
+Input can not be less the or greater than the setup area.

 - Input example: `1 2 N`

 3. Next input is rover one's movement.
 The rover understands movement commands in a continuous string:

 - `L` for turning left 90 degrees.
-- `R` for turninng right 90 degrees.
+- `R` for turning right 90 degrees.
 - `M` for move one space.
 - Input example: `LMLMLMLMM`